Log analysis on WeChat mini-programs

-This article introduces the complete process of log collection and analysis in the AR environment of WeChat Mini Programs.
+This article introduces the complete process of log acquisition and analysis in the WeChat mini-program AR environment.

-Since WeChat Mini Program AR can only run and debug on real devices, using vConsole to observe real-time output is crucial for debugging.
-Basic usage can be referred to in the WeChat Mini Program official documentation.
+Since WeChat mini-program AR can only run and debug on physical devices, using vConsole to observe real-time output is key to debugging.
+Basic usage can refer to the WeChat mini-program official documentation.

-In the AR interface, click the first button in the upper-right corner > click Development debugging in the bottom toolbar > click Enable debugging > click OK in the pop-up window to restart the mini-program.
+Click the first button in the upper right corner of the AR interface > Click Development Debugging in the bottom toolbar > Click Open Debugging > Click OK in the pop-up window to restart the mini-program.

-After this, the vConsole floating button will remain visible on the interface.
+Afterwards, the vConsole floating button will be continuously displayed on the interface.

-Click the vConsole button to view all currently running logs:
+Click the vConsole button to view all current running logs:

 How to distinguish log sources